pieroxy/conkw/doc/GRABBER_PROC_GRABBER.md

 * `num.netp_in` The number of bytes in since the last second.
 * `num.netp_out` The number of bytes out since the last second.

+These two metrics have an auto maximum value computed:

+* `num.max$netp_in` The maximum number observed for this value.
+* `num.max$netp_out` The maximum number observed for this value.

 ## battery